kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

 curl https://example.com/mycluster.json | kubeadm join --discovery-file=-
 ```

 After loading the ClusterInfo from a URL, the client MAY look for updated information from the server by reading the `kube-public` `cluster-info` ConfigMap defined below.
-However, when retrieving this ConfigMap the client MUST validate the certificate when talking to the API server.
+However, when retrieving this ConfigMap the client MUST validate the certificate chain when talking to the API server.

 **Note:** support for loading from stdin for `--discovery-file` may not be implemented immediately.